GOTIT-DEV/GOTIT2/src/Lehna/QueryBuilderBundle/README.md

 >
 >The user can :
 >
->- get a summary of the SQL and DQL query
+>- get a summary of the SQL and DQL query;
 >
->- browse or export the result table
+>- browse or export the results table.